ethanwhite/nescent-sabbatical-proposal/proposal.md

 ------------------

 I propose a 12-month sabbatical from August 15, 2013 to August 15, 2014.
-The two months will be spent shoring up the fundamentals of the Retriever by improving the testing framework, adding continuous integration, and improving the documentation.
+The first two months will be spent shoring up the fundamentals of the Retriever by improving the testing framework, adding continuous integration, and improving the documentation.
-This will make adding new features faster and safer, and make the code more maintainable in the long run (Wilson et al. 2012).
+This will make adding new features faster and safer, and make the code more maintainable in the long run.
 While conducting this ground work I plan to interact actively with the NESCent informatics and scientific communities to identify the best areas to focus effort in **Goals 1 & 2**.
-Months 3-6 will focus on **Goal 1** including the integration of taxonomic tools, which is crucial to the next phase.
+Months 3-6 will focus on **Goal 1**.
 Months 7-10 will focus on implementing **Goal 2**.
-Finally months 11-12 will combine the implementation of **Goal 3**, wrap up of remaining tasks from the other two goals.
+Finally months 11-12 will combine the implementation of **Goal 3** and wrap up of remaining tasks from the other two goals.
 Releases will occur throughout the year as new features are developed and datasets added.